omranjamal/Casus/README.md

 ### setGenerator($secure, $generator)
 Returns: `boolean`
-Set a new geerator based on arguments.
+Set a new generator based on arguments.
 (This is actually the method the constructor calls behind the scenes)

 Returns true on success, and throws `solidew\Casus\errors\Insecure` Exception if the first parameter is true but the generator parameter is not a secure generator, or if no secure generator extension was found.

 #Writing Custom Generators
 ##Creating a Generator
 To create a generator all you have to do is write a class that extends the abstract class `\solidew\Casus\Generator`.
-It is absolutely required that you implement the `integer($min, $max)` method.
-(It's already an Abstract Method, so you should get an error in the event that you forget to imlement it)
+It is absolutely required that you implement the `integer ($min, $max)` method.
+(It's already an Abstract Method, so you should get an error in the event that you forget to implement it)

 Example Generator:
 ```PHP